CliffS/magrathea-api/Emergency.md

 Nothing is sent to Magrathea until ["update"](#update) is called.

+### ported

+This is a boolean value showing whether or not the number has been ported in from another provider.
+It will always evaluate to `false` though unless set by this mthod as there is no way to store the information on the Magrathea database.

+        $emerge->ported(true);
+        my $ported = $emerg->ported;

 ### update

 This will take the current data and send it to Magrathea.
 The possible